kuzindima/Java/README.md

 Java
 ====
-This is my own repo .There is all my programs:)
+This is my own repo .There is all my programs in Java lang:)